-A few examples of headphones under $25 that didn't make the cut:
+A few examples of cheap headphones under $25 that didn't make the cut:

 - Rovking V1.
 Cheap budget sports headphones.
 Low leakage but poor sound quality and isolation.
 See our review

 - Venstone X1.
-Low leakage and a stable ear-hook design.
-They're cheaper than the Rovking V1 but also perform slightly worse.
+Low leakage and a stable ear-hook design, but they perform slightly worse than our recommendations.
 See our review